 Careers at CTA

-Chicago Transit Authority employees keep nearly 1.7 million people in Chicago and 35 suburbs moving every weekday.
-The success of our transit system is a direct result of our skilled and dedicated workforce.
+Chicago Transit Authority employees keep nearly 1.6 million people in Chicago and 35 suburbs moving every weekday.
+This would not be possible without our skilled and dedicated workforce.
 Learn what qualities make a great CTA employee and find a career opportunity that matches your professional skill set and interests.

 At CTA, we believe that the best way to accomplish our mission is to cultivate a diverse workforce that values being courteous, innovative, motivated, professional, reliable, and results-oriented.
 We are committed to giving our employees the support, training and clear standards and priorities to succeed in their positions.